stanwood/ui_testing_android/README.md

 On the right side you see all the views used within current activity.
 In this particular case the resource id of the selected view is: countryTitle This id is being used within test if we want to do some action on that view, or maybe just test if the view is being displayed
 There might be the case that a view does not have resource id defined yet, especially when/if databinding is being used.
-In that case the developer needs to define a resource id for that view in the xml layout to be able to access it.
+In that case the developer either needs to define a resource id for that view in the XML layout or you search for the View by the text on it.

 ## Supported actions